ahmadalli/public-notes/docs/0100-tech/020-streaming-games.md

 - [Sunshine Requirements](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/overview.html#system-requirements)
 - A reliable network connection between your PC and the device you want to stream to
-  > Both devices should be connected to the same network, preferably via Ethernet
+  > Both devices should be on the same network, preferably via Ethernet
 - (optional) Steam: It provides a nice UI for launching games and Sunshine can automatically add your Steam games to its library

 ## Setup

-- [Steam](https://store.steampowered.com/about/) would be used to launch games
+- [Steam](https://store.steampowered.com/about/) or [Playnite](https://playnite.link/) is the game launcher.
+It should be installed on the PC you want to stream games from.
 - [Sunshine](https://docs.lizardbyte.dev/projects/sunshine/en/latest/about/installation.html) is the streaming server.
 It should be installed on the PC you want to stream games from
 - [Moonlight](https://moonlight-stream.org/) is the streaming client.
 It should be installed on the device you want to stream games to